chriskirknielsen/dotcom-2024/src/content/projects/devographics-surveys/index.md

 {% image '/' + assets.images + '/designs/' + reactShirtData.img, "A rework of the logo for the survey rearranged to look like a science-fiction and/or anime interface, on a midnight blue t-shirt.", 'Get yours at <a href="'+reactShirtData.links.CottonBureau+'">CottonBureau</a>', { ratio: "600/600", group: true } %}
 {% endgallery %}

 Surprise!
-It's animated.
+It’s animated.
 Click to restart the animation.

 {% codepen "https://codepen.io/chriskirknielsen/pen/mdNNYKP" %}